Welcome to our Journal, a living archive where we capture our observations, research, and insights; where Nature’s wisdom meets design thinking.

 •

-Biomimicry Case Studies • Life's Principle's in Action • Designer Spotlights • Nature's Design Lab •
+Biomimicry Case Studies • Life's Principle's in Action • Designer Spotlights • Nature's Design Lab • Life-Centered Design Reviews •

-Finding Innovation in Happy Accidents
+Finding Solutions in Happy Accidents

 The essence of integrating the unexpected is the ability to recognize value in unintended results and pivot toward new opportunities.